BF Mountain Shop

 Flying Whale - BF MOUNTAIN

-One of the two limited edition t-shirts with which BF MOUNTAIN begins its production of clothing and accessory lines.
+One of the two limited series t-shirts with which BF MOUNTAIN begins its journey of producing clothing and accessory lines.

-The original artwork by Alberto Graia "Flying Whale on the three peaks of Lavaredo" designed for BF MOUNTAIN was printed on this jersey.
+The original work by Alberto Graia "Flying Whale on the three peaks of Lavaredo" designed for BF MOUNTAIN was printed on this shirt.

-This t-shirt was presented on 9 December 2018 on the occasion of the art exhibition "Mountains and Art love each other: birth of a brand" which took place in the BF Mountain SHOP with the exhibition of the works of Alberto Graia and Stefano Sciphons.
+This t-shirt was presented on 9 December 2018 on the occasion of the art exhibition "Mountains and Art love each other: birth of a Brand" which took place in the BF Mountain SHOP store with the exhibition of the works of Alberto Graia and Stefano Scifoni.

 Technical features: